NHS COVID-19 app

-Following a successful pilot, the government will be releasing an NHS COVID-19 app for mass use on Thursday 24 September.
-The app will be a critical enhancement of NHS Test and Trace in England and will allow us all to know quicker if we’re at risk of the virus, so we can take action, fast, to protect our communities and the ones we love.
+The NHS COVID-19 app is a critical enhancement of NHS Test and Trace in England and allows us all to know quicker if we’re at risk of the virus, so we can take action, fast, to protect our communities and the ones we love.

-The app will provide users with local risk information, alert them if they have been in close contact with someone who has tested positive, and very importantly has a built-in QR scanner to check-in at venues.
+The app provides users with local risk information, alerts them if they have been in close contact with someone who has tested positive, and very importantly has a built-in QR scanner to check-in at venues.

-The app is a vital part of the overall NHS Test and Trace service, and it is an important new way to control the spread of the virus.
-But to make it a success, we need businesses and venues across Middlesbrough who will require QR code posters to start generating and displaying NHS QR code posters, so visitors and customers can start checking in safely and securely to those settings from Thursday 24 September.
+The app is a vital part of the overall NHS Test and Trace service, and it is an important way to control the spread of the virus.
+But to make it a success, we need businesses and venues across Middlesbrough who will require QR code posters to start generating and displaying NHS QR code posters, so visitors and customers can start checking in safely and securely.

 The more people who use the app, the better it will work – and it will help us get ahead of the virus, preventing a second wave and further disruption to the economy.

 You can download:

 The latest information about any business grants is available on the Middlesbrough Council business support page.

 Business rates holiday for retail, hospitality and leisure

 Our retail, hospitality and leisure businesses are vitally important to Middlesbrough and the UK economy.
 The government has announced these businesses will be supported with a 100% retail rates relief discount for the next 12 months.